 EAL Cluster program

-For information about the new arrivals kit or the EAL Cluster program, contact the
+For information about the EAL Cluster program, contact your

 EAL Regional Program Officer

 The Languages and Multicultural Resource Centre (LMERC) can provide a kit of tailored EAL and bilingual resources to support schools which have not previously had newly arrived students.
 The kits are available on long term loan for both primary and secondary students.

 For more information contact your EAL RPO or LMERC:

 Two resources, No English – Don't panic and No English 2 – Questions and Answers provide valuable information and reassurance for teachers who have not previously had newly arrived students in their classes.